Advanced piece settings in call creation

 • Art or Booth: Checked

 Result: Artists can apply for up to 5 booth spaces, distinguishing between artwork and booth proposals.
+File size automatically limited to 50 MB.

 Video Art Call